rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Respiration/Aerobic Respiration/Krebs cycle.md

 ![[krebs_cycle.avif|500]]

 > [!note]
-> Spelling of oxaloacetate or citrate is not required.
+> - Spelling of oxaloacetate or citrate is not required.
+> - Knowledge of step involving intermediate 5-C compound is not required.

 1. **Combination of acetyl-CoA with oxaloacetate (4-C)**
-	- Acetyl CoA (2-C) enters the circular pathway via the [[Link Reaction]].
+	- Acetyl CoA (2-C) enters the circular pathway via the [[link reaction]].
 Oxaloacetate (4-C) accepts the 2-C acetyl fragment from acetyl-CoA to form citrate (6-C).
-	- Coenzyme A is released for reuse in the [[Link Reaction]] to carry another acetyl group.
+	- Coenzyme A is released for reuse in the [[link reaction]] to carry another acetyl group.

 2. **Regeneration of oxaloacetate (4-C)**
    ![[oxaloacetate_regen.avif|450]]